flavioaiello/corium/README.md

 Corium implements comprehensive, defense-in-depth security measures across all subsystems.
 Security fixes are documented in the source code.

-### Sybil Protection
+### Sybil Protection (Zero-Hash Architecture)

-Corium prevents Sybil attacks by cryptographically binding each peer's NodeId to their TLS certificate:
+Corium prevents Sybil attacks by cryptographically binding each peer's Identity to their TLS certificate:

-1. **NodeId derivation**: `NodeId = BLAKE3(Ed25519_public_key)`
+1. **Identity binding**: `Identity = Ed25519_public_key` (zero-hash: no intermediate derivation)
-2. **Certificate binding**: The Ed25519 public key is embedded in the TLS certificate's Common Name
+2. **Certificate embedding**: The Ed25519 public key is embedded in the TLS certificate's SPKI
+3. **SNI pinning**: TLS SNI hostname = `hex(Identity)` = `hex(PublicKey)`
-3. **Connection verification**: On each incoming connection, the server extracts the public key from the peer's certificate and derives the expected NodeId
+4. **Connection verification**: On each incoming connection, the server extracts the public key from the peer's certificate and compares directly to the claimed Identity
-4. **Request validation**: Every RPC request's `from` Contact must match the verified NodeId from the TLS handshake
+5. **Request validation**: Every RPC request's `from` Contact must match the verified Identity from the TLS handshake

-This prevents attackers from claiming arbitrary NodeIds—they can only use NodeIds derived from keys they control.
+This prevents attackers from claiming arbitrary Identities—they can only use Identities matching keys they control.
+The zero-hash property eliminates hash collision concerns entirely.

 ### Protocol Security